Putin cannot be trusted to stick to a ceasefire in Ukraine

 Before the Russian invasion in February 2022, by some calculations, Vladimir Putin’s forces – sometimes disguised as local militias – broke ceasefires 30 times.
 The Russians, of course, accuse the Ukrainians of breaching them to bombard the rebel Russian-held regions.
 There is so much distrust between the two sides after so much bloodshed that there is no basis for a lasting peace.

 Could there be a lasting ceasefire though?
-“No war, no peace”, in Trotsky’s slogan, might be better than continuing slaughter, particularly if the main victim, Ukraine, would get more respite.
+“Neither war nor peace”, in Trotsky’s slogan, might be better than continuing slaughter, particularly if the main victim, Ukraine, would get more respite.

 Optimists cite the example of the armistice that ended the three-year Korean War in June 1953.
 Chairman Mao had entered the war after Washington ignored its warnings not to advance up to the border with China as they routed the North Korean army.
-When the US Army reached the Yalu River, contemptuous of an army of peasant soldiers without an air force, Mao unleashed his “volunteers”.
-They pushed the Americans back eventually to the original partition line across the Korean peninsula’s narrow waist where North and South Koreans face off till today.
+The US Army reached the Yalu River, contemptuous of an army of peasant soldiers without an air force.
+Then Mao unleashed his “volunteers”.
+They pushed the Americans back eventually to the original partition line across the Korean peninsula’s narrow waist where North and South Koreans face off to this day.

 More than 70 years without war bought time for South Korea at least to develop its economy and democracy, even if the North went its own crazy, despotic way to poverty and the nuclear bomb.